Internships in English

 Web & Publicity Intern

 The Web & Publicity intern is responsible for maintaining and growing IRís web presence through social media and advertising.
-This position also provides critical assistance to our exciting annual Blue Light reading series.
+This position also provides critical assistance to our exciting annual Blue Light reading series and to our annual Literary Prize contests.
 We are looking for someone who can develop, maintain, and grow our online presence with a unique, consistent, and engaging voice.
 This position is less about technical mastery (though we love that!) and more about a willingness to delve into multiple projects, think creatively, and engage with a larger literary audience.
-Experience with Facebook, Twitter, Wordpress, Outlook, and Word desired.
+Experience with Facebook, Twitter, Instagram, Wordpress, Outlook, and Word desired.
 Familiarity with Saved by the Bell gifs required.

-The Prize intern assists in advertising and publicizing our 2015 Nonfiction Prize and our 2015 Poetry Prize.
-This intern also processes and tracks prize submissions and works with senior staff and the Web & Publicity intern.
-A literary contest has many moving parts and weíre looking for a detail-oriented candidate that can us keep all those parts running as smoothly as possible.
+The Prize intern assists in advertising and publicizing our 2016 Half-K Prize, 2016 Fiction Prize and 2016 Nonfiction Prize.
+This intern processes and tracks prize submissions and works with senior staff and the Web & Publicity intern.
+A literary contest has many moving parts and weíre looking for a detail-oriented candidate that can keep all those parts running as smoothly as possible.
 Familiarity with Wordpress, Word, Outlook, and Excel desired.
 Familiarity with productive sarcasm and puns required.

 Contracts & Subscriptions Intern

-Since we have a quite a full calendar in the spring this position is often split between two people.
-Contracts and Subscriptions interns are responsible for processing subscription and single-issue orders, responding to customer service requests, maintaining our subscriptions database as well as helping to coordinate subscription drives efforts.
-These detail-oriented interns also work directly with the authors we publish, distributing and processing author contracts.
+Since we have a full calendar, this position is often split between two people.
+Contracts and Subscriptions interns are responsible for processing subscription and single-issue orders, responding to customer service requests, maintaining our subscriptions database, and helping to coordinate subscription drives efforts.
+These detail-oriented interns also work directly with authors, distributing and processing contracts.
 Both positions are critical to issue production.
 Experience with Excel, databases, Outlook, and collaborative projects desired.
 Familiarity with 80s pop Pandora radio required.

-To be eligible for any one of these internships, you must have a GPA of 3.0 or better and must have 12 credits in English at the 200-level or above, including L202 or L260.
-If you are interested in serving, send a letter of application to Ed Comentale, Director of Undergraduate Studies, Department of English, Ballantine Hall 442, by the deadline specified below.
+To be eligible for any one of these internships, you must have a College and major of 3.0 or better and must have 12 credits in English at the 200-level or above, including L202 or L260.
+If you are interested in serving, email both a resume and a letter of application to IU English Internship Program, Department of English, c/o Jody Hays (firstname.lastname@example.org), by the deadline specified below.
 In the letter you should mention any previous experience in journalism or publishing, your course work in English, your reasons for being interested in the internship, and a short statement about what type of fiction and poetry you read, offering (by name) a few examples.
 We would prefer to select practicing writers, if possible, but anyone who is seriously interested in the magazine should apply.
 Please also list your class standing, campus address, email address, telephone number, and student ID number.
 The final selection of interns will be made by the editor of Indiana Review.